 Björn Borg’s business model utilizes the Group’s own companies as well as a network of external distributors and licensees, which on the basis of a license from Björn Borg manage a product area and/or a geographical market.
 The network also includes Björn Borg stores operated either by the Group or by external distributors or franchisees.
 Björn Borg owns strategically important operations at every level of the value chain, from product development to distribution and retail sales.

 Through the business model with a network of its own units and independent partners, Björn Borg can be involved in key links of the value chain and develop the brand internationally with a compact organization and limited financial investment and risks.
-The part of the business model that relies on external partners is relatively capital efficient for the company, since the external licensees and distributors in the network are responsible for marketing, including investments and inventory in their markets.
+The part of the business model that relies on external partners is relatively capital efficient for the company, since the external licensees and distributors in the network are responsible for marketing, including investments and inventory in their respective markets.
 This model, which combines in-house operations with independent partners, generates substantial consumer sales with limited risk and investment for Björn Borg.